Non-24 Hour Sleep Wake Syndrome

 A doctor will need to have a history of your past sleeping routines, as well as your medical history and be informed of any recent changes in your life that may be contributing to the disorder.
 Any drug or medication use will also need to be documented.
 You may be subjected to a neurological test as well.
 Additionally, you may need to have your body temperature and melatonin levels examined.

-Once the disorder has been disgnosed, which will not require an overnight sleep study, the treatment plans can begin.
+Once the disorder has been diagnosed, which will not require an overnight sleep study, the treatment plans can begin.
 The first area will target changes you can make in your routine in an attempt to reset and balance your circadian rhythm.
 This will include incorporating fixed events into your schedule at set times no matter when you wake up, to try and root your internal clock to a 24 hour rhythm.

 Melatonin is the most widely used treatment, and is typically ingested within a few hours of the desired bedtime.
 This can be helpful in rooting your bedtime.
 Light treatment for sighted people, chronotherapy and acupuncture have all been used as well with varying results.

 It is common of all treatment methods that they take a long process before showing any results, and some subjects have shown extreme resistance to all therapies.
 Like many sleeping disorders there is no cure in a traditional sense, and the disorder must be constantly monitored and effective treatments for the patient actively continued.
-Maintaining a sleep diary after starting on any treatment plan will help a doctor in determining the success rate of the plan, and whether it should be maintained, abandoned in favour of another treatment option, or merged with another plan.
+Maintaining a sleep diary after starting on any treatment plan will help a doctor in determining the success rate of the plan, and whether it should be maintained, abandoned in favor of another treatment option, or merged with another plan.